En Iniya Thozhiye

 The show starred Srithika, Apsar, Ekavalli and Jeyaram.
 It was produced by produced by Sri Barati Associate and directed by Gopi.R.
 It also airs in Sri Lanka Tamil Channel on Nethra TV and In Canada Tamil Channel on Tamil Entertainment Television.

 Plot

-En Iniya Thozhiye is a story about two woman from extreme status of the society, where the rich woman hates love and the woman from middle class background praises love.
+En Iniya Thozhiye is a story about two women from extreme status of the society, where the rich woman hates love and the woman from middle class background praises love.
 Love, immaterial to the place it belongs, can be found beautiful, which forms the crux of their marriage.